 Thingvellir National Park

 Thingvellir is not less appreciated for it’s geological importance where as it sits in a so-called rift valley that marks the crest of the Mid-Atlantic Ridge and the boundary between the North American and Eurasian tectonic plates.
-The tectonic plates are drifting in opposite direction at the average rate of 2 cm per year creating a dramatic landscape of big open crevasses and land subsidence.
+The tectonic plates are drifting in opposite directions at the average rate of 2 cm per year creating a dramatic landscape of big open crevasses and land subsidence.

-After a good walk in the National park we head back to Reykjavik.
+After a good walk in the National Park we head back to Reykjavik.

 - Professional guide

 - Entrance fees to Kerid